Job Title: Case Manager Department: Clinical Reports To: Clinical Director Supervises: Not Applicable Salary: Unclassified

 General Summary: Under the general direction of the Clinical Director, the Case Manager delivers quality services to meet client needs, supports the HOPE Center Manager in the day to day operations of the support center, and shares responsibility in documenting client interactions.

-Overview: The Case Manager carries a caseload of clients whose primary goals are not employment or permanent supportive housing.
+Overview: The Case Manager carries a caseload of clients whose primary goals are not employment or supportive housing.
 This position builds and maintains relationships with clients, volunteers, and other service providers.

 Insight into issues facing low-income and homeless individuals is necessary.